Minecrafthackermau/Minecraft-Old-School/README.md

 **1.0.16_05**

-A recreation of Alphaver in Eaglercraft Beta
+A recreation of Alphaver in Eaglercraft Beta (See README.md)

 ## What's New?